 Fit.
 Chemistry.
 Promise.
 Price.

-Price is always a consideration but needs context.
-You want to make gains and avoid losses.
-That has value.
-We deliver on big promises because our reputation is on the line.
+Price is a consideration but needs context.
+We help you make new gains and that has big value.
 To deliver, it takes fit and chemistry.
-We’re structured with this in mind.

-We have a certain style.
 Comfortable on the shop floor and in the boardroom, we are respectful of your people and culture.
-Flexible but never pliable, each engagement is approached with a desire to move you forward.
+Flexible but never pliable, the goal is to move you forward.
 Oh, and one more thing.
 Clients call us the “consultant to consultants”.
 Though we take on challenges in most industries, our specialty is professional services.

 A speaker and writer, Jeff’s appeared at over 100 conferences in over 25 countries.
 He’s editor of The Brand Glossary, The Brand Marketers Report, Best Global Brands, Best Canadian Brands, and Best Chinese Brands.
-When it comes to books, Jeff appears in Beyond Borders; Branding the Nation; Why Mexicans Don’t Drink Molson; Marketing Management in China; The Copywriter’s Toolkit; and Brand from the Inside.
+When it comes to books, Jeff appears in Branding the Nation, Why Mexicans Don’t Drink Molson, The Copywriter’s Toolkit; and Brand from the Inside.